-The Google App Engine (GAE) migration modules show App Engine (Standard) developers how to modernize their apps running on the original legacy runtimes to the next generation platform.
-Once that's accomplished, they can make their apps more portable by explicitly containerizing them for Cloud Run, Google Cloud's container-hosting sister service to App Engine, and other container-hosting services.
+This series of codelabs (self-paced, hands-on tutorials) aims to help Google App Engine (Standard) developers modernize their apps by guiding them through a series of migations.
+Once that's accomplished, users can make their apps more portable by explicitly containerizing them for Cloud Run, Google Cloud's container-hosting sister service to App Engine, and other container-hosting services.

 This tutorial teaches you how to containerize App Engine apps for deploying to the Cloud Run fully-managed service using Docker, a well-known platform in industry for developing, shipping, and running applications in containers.
 For Python 2 developers, this tutorial STARTs with the Module 2 Cloud NDB App Engine sample app while Python 3 developers START with the Module 3 Cloud Datastore sample.

 - Basic knowledge of developing and deploying App Engine apps

 - Recommended: complete either the Module 2 codelab or Module 3 codelab

 - A working App Engine app ready to be containerized